Coastal Mid-Atlantic · Regional Guide

 Brown patch

 Common in Virginia Beach's humid subtropical transitional conditions.
+Brown patch thrives when air temperatures exceed 85°F with nighttime lows above 70°F and relative humidity stays high — a combination Virginia Beach delivers reliably from late June through August.
 Upload a photo to GrassDx for an instant AI diagnosis and localized treatment plan.

 Chinch bugs